Location, location, location! It’s a familiar refrain in the real estate industry. Physical real estate, that is.

 Restaurant SEO: SEO Strategy for Restaurants

-As a restaurant, your audience are the folks who want to spend money locally.
+As a restaurant, your audience is the folks who want to spend money locally.
 They’re looking for a local restaurant.
 Therefore, your primary concern is local SEO.

 Local SEO for Restaurants: SEO for Restaurant Websites